Updated: Mar 13

 The negative cycle in our minds isn’t something that will change overnight.
 Due to our brains negative bias through the survival mechanism, to change it is going to take some action from us.
 This will help us to manage our emotions effectively and recondition our mind to a positive state.
 80% of the thoughts we have are negative, so it is vitally important to recondition our minds to a more positive and balanced state.

 These steps will help us to improve our emotional intelligence and programme a new focus to improve our wellbeing.
 Think about the emotions you want to feel… motivated?
 Excited?
 Satisfied?
 Fulfilled?
 Confident?
 Accomplished?
-It is possible to produce these feeling more than you currently do.
+It is possible to produce these feelings more than you currently do.
 Although it is a ritual or cycle that can be followed over time to achieve this.

 Here are the 5 steps that are recommended -

-If you know a lot about the happiness trap, you will remember that our brains after around 90 days will become comfortable and unsatisfied with what we already have or have accomplished.
+If you know a lot about the happiness trap, you will remember that our brains, after around 90 days, will become comfortable and unsatisfied with what we already have or have accomplished.
 We can lose sight of what we already have as well as those people that are in less fortunate than ourselves.
 Follow these steps –

 · Write down a list of everything you are grateful for this can include -